defineapoorv/adu-features/README.md

 `solar` tells probability of property having a solar panel

-`adu` tells probability of property having a accessory swelling unit
+`adu` tells probability of property having a accessory dwelling unit